josephsmithberger/XogotDocs/Documentation.docc/Remote Debugging.md

 whichever configuration works best for you.

-If you’re using Godot on your desktop and want to debug your project on an iPad or iPhone running Xogot, see <doc:Xogot-Connecct>.
+If you’re using Godot on your desktop and want to debug your project on an iPad or iPhone running Xogot, see <doc:Xogot-Connect>.

 Remote Debugging uses Apple’s Multipeer Connectivity Framework to communicate between devices.
 The devices do not need to be on the same Wi-Fi network, but